alexmacarthur/macarthur-me-next/_posts/2021-11-23-conditionally-rendering-templates-in-rails/index.md

 				|-- index.html.erb
 ```

-This felt relatively maintainable.
+While arguably a little more complicated than dealing strictly with sibling template variants, this still feel pretty maintinable.
 When a new experience is introduced, I'd simply duplicate the relevant template files and tweak away.

 ### Overriding Where Templates Are Searched